 - Always add a caption in the image, maybe with a link pointing to relevant content on your website.

 A lot of pictures won’t hurt your ranking, upload as many as you can.
-For example this hotel in Tokyo has 194 pictures.

 Ask for reviews